concerning mass executions and mass graves

 Poles, Jews, foreigners: Poles

-The victims were brought in from: The victims were shot in the place
+The victims were brought in from: They were residents of Kijanka.

 5. Who carried out the execution (gendarmes, Gestapo men, SS men, policemen, the Wehrmacht)?